-The purpose of the Non Domestic RHI is to compensate for the additional cost of installing ground source heat pumps, compared to fossil fuel systems, in commercial and district heating applications.
+The Non Domestic Renewable Heat Incentive (RHI) compensates for the additional cost of installing ground source heat pumps, compared to fossil fuel systems, in commercial and ‘district’ heating applications, notably Shared Ground Loop Arrays with ground source heat pumps.

 What is the Non Domestic RHI?